cwrc/CWRC-Writer-Dev-Docs/README.md

 #### Entity Lookup

 The editor also allows users to lookup references to named entities (e.g. people, places, organizations).
 The default entity lookup package is [CWRC-PublicEntityDialogs](https://github.com/cwrc/CWRC-PublicEntityDialogs) which looks up named entities and returns unique URIs for the selected entity.
 This package uses a modular approach so that lookup sources can be easily added.
-Some of the available sources are [VIAF](https://viaf.org), [Wikidata](https://www.wikidata.org), and [GeoNames](http://www.geonames.org/).
-You can find the modules for these sources here: [viaf-entity-lookup](https://github.com/cwrc/viaf-entity-lookup), [wikidata-entity-lookup](https://github.com/cwrc/wikidata-entity-lookup), [geonames-entity-lookup](https://github.com/cwrc/geonames-entity-lookup).
+The available sources are [DBpedia](https://wiki.dbpedia.org/), [GeoNames](http://www.geonames.org/), [Getty](http://vocab.getty.edu/), [LGPN](https://www.lgpn.ox.ac.uk/), [VIAF](https://viaf.org), and [Wikidata](https://www.wikidata.org).
+You can find the modules for these sources here: [dbpedia-entity-lookup](https://github.com/cwrc/dbpedia-entity-lookup), [geonames-entity-lookup](https://github.com/cwrc/geonames-entity-lookup), [getty-entity-lookup](https://github.com/cwrc/getty-entity-lookup), [lgpn-entity-lookup](https://github.com/cwrc/lgpn-entity-lookup), [viaf-entity-lookup](https://github.com/cwrc/viaf-entity-lookup), [wikidata-entity-lookup](https://github.com/cwrc/wikidata-entity-lookup),

-#### npm packages and Browserify
+#### npm packages

 The [CWRC-WriterBase](https://github.com/cwrc/CWRC-WriterBase), the entity lookups, and a few other components are organized as [npm](https://www.npmjs.com) packages (and published to the [public npm repository](https://www.npmjs.com/search?q=cwrc) for use by anyone).
-The npm packages that contribute to the browser part of the CWRC-Writer are combined together using the node.js module loading system and with [Browserify](https://browserify.org).
-We write code like we would for a node.js application (that would normally run on the server), using the node.js `require` statements to import packages.
-Browserify bundles all the code together (both our packages and all other packages we've included like jquery, bootstrap, and so on) into a single javascript file that can then be brought into the index.html page of our web app:
+The npm packages that contribute to the browser part of the CWRC-Writer are combined together using the node.js module loading system and with [Webpack](https://webpack.js.org).
+We write code like we would for a node.js application (that would normally run on the server), using the node.js `require` or `import` statements to import packages.
+Webpack bundles all the code together (both our packages and all other packages we've included like jquery, bootstrap, and so on) into a single javascript file that can then be brought into the index.html page of our web app:

 ```<script type="text/javascript" src="js/app.js"></script>```

-The best example of how the npm packages are combined and browserified is in the [CWRC-GitWriter](https://github.com/cwrc/CWRC-GitWriter) repository.
-Specifically take a look at the [app.js](https://github.com/cwrc/CWRC-GitWriter/blob/master/src/js/app.js) file, the so-called "entry point" into the application, which is where Browserify starts and then "crawls" the dependency tree to pull in all dependencies (as defined by `require` statements).
-The [app.js](https://github.com/cwrc/CWRC-GitWriter/blob/master/src/js/app.js) file also shows how the `require` statements are used to combine the CWRC-Writer javascript packages together, by passing them into the [CWRC-WriterBase](https://github.com/cwrc/CWRC-WriterBase).
+The best example of how the npm packages are combined is in the [CWRC-GitWriter](https://github.com/cwrc/CWRC-GitWriter) repository.
+Specifically take a look at the [app.js](https://github.com/cwrc/CWRC-GitWriter/blob/master/src/js/app.js) file, the so-called "entry point" into the application, which is where Webpack starts and then "crawls" the dependency tree to pull in all dependencies (as defined by `require` or `import` statements).
+The [app.js](https://github.com/cwrc/CWRC-GitWriter/blob/master/src/js/app.js) file also shows how the `require` or `import` statements are used to combine the CWRC-Writer javascript packages together, by passing them into the [CWRC-WriterBase](https://github.com/cwrc/CWRC-WriterBase).

 The CWRC npm packages that are used in the browser: